rust-lang/book/src/ch04-03-references-and-borrowing.md

 ```

 The issue here is that we have to return the `String` back to the calling
-function so that it could still use it.
+function so that we can still use it there, since it was moved when we called
+`calculate_length()`.

 There is a better way.
 It looks like this: